hiveway/docs/API/API.md

 ## Available libraries

-There are several libraries to interact with the EtherHive API.
+There are several libraries to interact with the Hiveway API.
 The list of libraries can be found on the [Libraries page](Libraries.md).

 ___